Creative Blocks

 9. Practice Divergent Thinking

-Divergent thinking is the ability to generate multiple solutions and ideas for a given problem.
-Train your mind to think divergently by engaging in activities that promote free thinking and idea generation.
-Watch as Professor Alan Dix takes you through four ideation methods to help you think more divergently.
+Divergent thinking is the ability to come up with multiple solutions for—and ideas about—a given problem.
+Designers should train their minds to think divergently—from engaging in activities that promote free thinking and idea generation.
+Professor Alan Dix explains four ideation methods to help designers think more divergently.

 Show Hide video transcript